pgromano/pgromano/README.md

-# Hi
+# Hey, I'm Pablo.

+I'm a data scientist working on NLP projects in that help researchers and businesses find the information they need.

+I like to build things in Python

-Hey, I'm Pablo.
-I'm a chemist by training and a data scientist in practice.
-I spend most of my free time learning new languages or playing with code design.
+Most of my free time goes to learning new languages, playing with code design, and walking my dog